JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/README.md

 * Next type `02_install_dev_tools.bat` to install Git and Node.js -- two tools needed to work on this project.
 * Now, from your Windows Start Menu, look for `Git Bash` and run it.
 This is a different kind of command prompt that is more powerful and more standard than the Windows Command prompt.
 * Navigate to the Projects directory by typing `cd /c/Projects`.
+* Scroll down to the **After OS-specific steps above** section below and follow those steps:

 ## Mac